 If you enroll into a Medicare Advantage PPO Plan, costs associated with the plan include:

 - The monthly plan premium, if any, required by your Medicare Advantage plan.
-Some Medicare Advantage plans have a $0 premium; however, please note that even if your Medicare Advantage plan doesn’t have a premium, you must continue to pay your Medicare Part B premium.
+Some Medicare Advantage plans have a premium as low as $0; however, please note that even if your Medicare Advantage plan doesn’t have a premium, you must continue to pay your Medicare Part B premium.

 - Deductibles, coinsurance, or copayments associated with the selected Medicare Advantage PPO plan.